Showing posts with label Dharawal Country. Show all posts

 I would have been straight on my phone researching walks had I not been the one behind the wheel.

 After the weekend and back into the grind of work I had my interview with ABC Illawarra about the history of the Bull of Bull Island.
 It was a recording which made me panic slightly, and I felt like I rambled incoherently the whole time, wishing the interview had been written, my preferred style of communication as I feel like I can stop, think and articulate my thoughts in a much more coherent manner.
 It played on the ABC Illawarra radio just after 10:30am on Tuesday morning and I had my friends Stuart and Megan listen as I had told them about my perceived 'ramblings'.
 They were quick to assure me that I 'did good' and that it didn't come across as ramblings.
-(You can listen to it HERE and it starts at about the 2 hours and 2 minutes mark, though I can't guarantee that in a few years time when this post is still here that that link will work).
 However, I think if I were to do interviews again, I would still prefer them to be written (the same reason I tell my friend Tristan that Steventure will remain a blog, and not a TikTok or YouTube style thing.
 I like my style, though not popular (TLDR, people might say), this is how it will stay.

 If you have enjoyed this post, or my blog in general, please follow it, or like my page on facebook or follow me on Instagram